jarzolads/PredictionEnthalpy/README.md

 # Prediction-of-standard-combustion-enthalpy-of-organic-compounds
-Manuscript repository Prediction of standard combustion enthalpy of organic compounds combining machine learning and chemical graph theory: a strategy submitted to JCIM
+Manuscript repository Prediction of standard combustion enthalpy of organic compounds combining machine learning and chemical graph theory: a strategy submitted to ACS Omega.